 What follows below are some informal notes I have found helpful when offering guidance to applicants about the admissions process, and about what sort of student is likely to thrive in the Oxford system.
 For information and announcements about New Testament studies at Oxford (including employment opportunities), please follow our Twitter feed @NT4Ox

 Generally speaking, the most important supporting evidence for admission is the application form along with transcripts, degree certificates, a carefully worked out and documented research proposal, and academic references written by recognized scholars and which provide a specifically grounded account of a student's talent and research potential (rather than, say, comments about someone's pleasant character or personal life).

-There is a published minimum GPA score of 3.7, while the GRE is at present not formally required.
-Few hard and fast ‘cut-off’ measures are laid down, but depending on an applicant's alma mater I personally tend to favour GPA scores above 3.8 documenting a range of relevant historical and theological disciplines, as well as a GRE performance of 700 or better (90th percentile) in the verbal and 6.0 or 5.5 in the analytical writing section.
+There is a published minimum GPA score of 3.7.
+The GRE is at present not formally required, although North American applicants will usually help their case by supplying scores.
+Few hard and fast ‘cut-off’ measures are laid down, but depending on an applicant's alma mater I personally tend to favour GPA scores above 3.8 documenting a range of relevant historical and theological disciplines, as well as a GRE performance appreciably above the 90th percentile (mid-160s) or better in the verbal reasoning and 6.0 or 5.5 in the analytical writing section.

 Among applicants with English as a second language, successful candidates are required to demonstrate high competence in spoken and written English, based on a TOEFL score of at least 109 or IELTS score of 7.5, taken within the last two years.
 For details of the requirements see here.

 Evidence of good competence in relevant ancient or modern languages counts for a good deal.
 Good Greek and Hebrew (if possible including some extra-biblical competence) are essential.
 Aramaic too is highly desirable and languages like Syriac, Coptic or Ethiopic may be worth adding during preparatory studies as required by the proposed research project.